Samuel Gouet

-Samuel Yves Oum Gwet (born 14 December 1997), known as Samuel Gouet, is a Cameroonian professional footballer who plays as a midfielder for Belgian club Mechelen.
+Samuel Yves Oum Gwet (born 14 December 1997), known as Samuel Gouet, is a Cameroonian professional footballer who plays as a defensive midfielder or a centre-back.

 Club career

 On 23 June 2021, Gouet signed a three-year contract with Mechelen in Belgium.

+On 26 July 2023, Gouet moved to Yverdon-Sport in Switzerland on a two-year contract.

 International career

 On 9 October 2020, Gouet made his international debut for Cameroon in a friendly match against Japan.
 Gouet was one of the 26 players that are called up for the 2022 FIFA World Cup.